thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/splashkit-website/Onboarding/05-peer-review.md

 - **Testing**: Check if there are adequate tests and if they pass successfully.
 - **Documentation**: Ensure that any new features or changes are well-documented.

-#### Refer back to the checks in the pull request template as also shown below to ensure you have covered all the necessary aspects.
+#### Refer back to the checks in the pull request template as also shown below to ensure you have covered all the necessary aspects

 ```markdown
 ## Type of change